zadorlab/KinBot/README.md

 > into your own repository and then clone it.

 ## How to Run
-To run KinBot (which will only explore one well), make an input file (e.g. input.json) and run:
+To run a single-well exploration of KinBot, make an input file (e.g. input.json) and run:

     kinbot input.json